0xg4tt0/eTIMEbank/README.md

 This is a **Proof of Concept** fork of the [Cashu Development Kit (cdk)](https://github.com/cashubtc/cdk)

-Concept is the creation of a FOSS ecash based time-banking application that runs both the wallet client and mint logic for offline and offgrid communities.
+Concept is the creation of a ecash based time-banking application that runs both the wallet client and mint logic for offline and offgrid communities, volunteer management at events and other potential use cases.

 This project will be submitted to a [Bitcoin++ Hackathon](https://btcplusplus.dev/) but you are free to fork it and make it your own.
 PRs welcome.

-This project by design not include any Bitcoin elements and does not use satoshis as a unit, it is an exercise in applying a [Chaumian blinded signatures scheme](https://wikipedia.org/wiki/Blind_signature) to the concept of [Time Banking](https://en.wikipedia.org/wiki/Time_banking)
+By design this project does not include any Bitcoin ,Lightning, or Nostr elements within its code and does not use satoshis as a unit within the mint, it is an exercise in applying a [Chaumian blinded signatures scheme](https://wikipedia.org/wiki/Blind_signature) to the concept of [Time Banking](https://en.wikipedia.org/wiki/Time_banking)

 To know more about the design choices, what time banking is, and the reason why I made this project please refer to the [context.md document within this repository](https://github.com/0xg4tt0/eTIMEbank/blob/main/context.md)